★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 |Player Silhouette||Type 1 - Type 5|

 If you are a veteran hunter, we suggest turning this off.
-The tutorial prompt appears at the center of the screen which can impede your view.
-If you are new to the game, turn it on for the first few quests until you are familiar with what to do!
+Tutorial prompts appear at the center of the screen and pause your game, which can suddenly halt the flow of the game.
+However, if you are new to the game, leave it on until you are familiar with what to do!

 We suggest leaving the HUD Map Type to Detailed Map when farming specific items.
 This will allow you to search for specific items by first setting them on the Detailed Map, then revealing their positions on the mini-map for easy hunting.